larsyarafina/logistic_project/README.md

 **📌 Project Overview**

 **Objective:**\
-This project analyzes the **US Logistics Performance Dataset** using a combination of **data analytics** and **Generative AI (IBM Granite models via Replicate API)**
+This project analyzes the **US Logistics Performance Dataset** using a combination of **Data Analytics** and **Generative AI (IBM Granite models via Replicate API)**

-The goal is to uncover insights into logistics operations, including delay prediction, carrier optimization, anomaly detection, and cost forecasting.
-GenAI will not just analyze the US Logistics Performance Dataset to create meaningful insights but also proposing actionable recommendations to improve logistics performance.
+The goal is to uncover insights into logistics operations, especially towards delay prediction and carrier optimization.
+GenAI will analyze the US Logistics Performance Dataset to create meaningful insights but also proposing actionable recommendations to improve logistics performance.

 By combining **basic data analysis** (Python, Pandas, Matplotlib) with **GenAI-based reasoning**, this project provides both quantitative metrics and qualitative business insights.